joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/30/us/politics/supreme-court-transgender-athletes.html

 **Live Updates: Supreme Court Allows States to Bar Transgender Athletes from Girls’ Sports**\
-`The court’s decision involving laws from West Virginia and Idaho has implications for 25 other states with similar restrictions on transgender female athletes joining women’s sports teams.`\
+`The court’s decision involving laws from West Virginia and Idaho has implications for 25 other states with similar restrictions.
+President Trump hailed the ruling as a major victory.`\
 https://www.nytimes.com/live/2026/06/30/us/supreme-court-trans-athletes

 **With New Seizures, Value of the Met’s Looted Artifacts Tops $95 Million**\